CKilavuz/Rimot/README.md

 * Ctrl + Q: Clear the output window.

 ## Port Configuration
-You can change the local port that the Remotely .NET server listens on by adding the below to `appsettings.Production.json`:
+You can change the local port that the Rimot .NET server listens on by adding the below to `appsettings.Production.json`:

 ```
 "Kestrel": {